DiscoverC-Suite Perspectives

 The latest Conference Board Measure of CEO Confidence™ in collaboration with The Business Council reveals cautious optimism among US CEOs, with only 30% expecting a recession in the next 12 to 18 months.
 What do CEOs expect in terms of hiring and wages, and what are the biggest risks they see in the marketplace?
 Join Steve Odland and guest Dana Peterson, Chief Economist at The Conference Board, to find out why recession has faded as an immediate fear, whether CEOs plan to reduce headcount, and why they're especially worried about cyber risks right now.
 (00:28) Overview of the CEO Confidence Survey (01:13) Current CEO Sentiment and Market Conditions (02:44) CEO Predictions on Recession (05:10) Labor Market and Wage Trends (07:18) Industry-Specific Insights (13:45) Impact of Interest Rates on Housing (15:59) Tech Sector Dynamics (18:07) Key Risks Identified by CEOs For more from The Conference Board: The Conference Board Measure of CEO Confidence™ CEO Confidence Improves Globally, But Little Pain Relief Is Expected for Europe C-Suite Outlook 2024: Leading for Tomorrow

-Learn what our C-Suite Outlook 2026 reveals for marketing and communications executives.
-CEOs and CMOs agree: Boosting profitability through business model changes is a top priority this year, according to The Conference Board C-Suite Outlook 2026 survey.
-But how should marketing leaders drive that profitability growth?
-Join Steve Odland and guest Ivan Pollard, leader of the Marketing & Communications Center at The Conference Board, to find out what CEOs, CMOs and CCOs are prioritizing this year, why agentic commerce is the next emerging trend, and why customer experience becomes more important as you automate interactions.
-For more from The Conference Board: C-Suite Outlook 2026 CMOs' 2026 Growth Plans: Advancing the C-Suite Agenda Today's CMO: AI Savvy and Skills Focused
+Learn what C-Suite Outlook 2026 reveals for marketing and communications executives as organizations prepare for the rise of A-Commerce (Agentic Commerce)—a new model of commerce driven by autonomous, AI-powered agents.
+CEOs and CMOs agree: boosting profitability through business model change is a top priority in 2026, according to The Conference Board C-Suite Outlook 2026 survey.
+But how should marketing leaders drive that profitability growth in an era increasingly shaped by agentic AI?
+Join Steve Odland and guest Ivan Pollard, leader of the Marketing & Communications Center at The Conference Board, to find out what CEOs, CMOs and CCOs are prioritizing this year, why agentic commerce is the next emerging trend, and why customer experience becomes even more critical as AI agents automate decisions and interactions across the customer journey.
+For more from The Conference Board: C-Suite Outlook 2026 CMOs' 2026 Growth Plans: Advancing the C-Suite Agenda Today's CMO: AI Savvy and Skills Focused Entering the Age of A-Commerice: C-Suite Outlook 2026

 Finding skilled talent remains difficult.
 Find out how CEOs and CHROs plan to develop their workforce this year.
 Nearly 37% of CEOs say finding qualified workers is a challenge, according to the C-Suite Outlook 2026 survey by The Conference Board.
 How have labor challenges evolved since the Great Resignation, and what can CEOs do to attract and keep skilled talent in 2026?
 Join Steve Odland and guest Diana Scott, US Human Capital Center leader at The Conference Board, to find out why AI requires HR to rethink job roles and skills sets, how CEOs and CHROs rank priorities such as productivity and organizational transformation, and which policy issues HR leaders are monitoring.
 For more from The Conference Board: Uncertainty and Opportunity: The CEO Playbook for 2026 The CEO Outlook for 2026—Uncertainty, Risks, Growth & Strategy Transforming Organizations for AI: Critical Factors for AI Success